-developmental and

-cultural influences while

-integrating data gathered

-from multiple

-informants,

-observations, and norm-

-referenced instruments.

-Intervention: Learner rs will employ data-based d ecision-making a nd systems thinking g that links

-to effective individual, fami
+Intervention: Learners will employ data-based decision-making and systems-thinking that links assessment outcomes to effective individual, family, and group change and to deliver preventative,

-ommodations, intervention,

-manner. , , , , I
+remedial strategic acco ommodations, intervention, a and crisis services in a timely and pro ofessional

+manner.

 Critical Observer: Identifies cultural and

-Demonstrates environmental
+Demonstrates environmental influences

-knowledge of influences on
+knowledge of typical on development,

-typical development, learning,

-developmental and behavior.
+developmental learning, and behavior.

 sequences and Defines appropriate

-identifies intervention practices
+identifies intervention practices for

-appropriate for CLD populations at
+appropriate CLD populations at each

-interventions for each major
+interventions for major developmental

-atypical developmental stage.
+atypical stage.

-development. developmental stage.
+development.

-Directed Makas stratagia usa of

-Makes strategic use of student and family
+Directed Participant: Makes strategic use of

-Participant: Utilizes evidence student and family
+Utilizes evidence- student and family

-cultural and/or linguistic
+based practices to cultural and/or linguistic

-based practices to identity to develop
+promote identity to develop

-promote intervention
+development, intervention

-development, recommendations.
+learning and recommendations.

-learning and Uses knowledge of
+prosocial behavior.
+Uses knowledge of

-prosocial behavior. biological and
+prosocial beliavior. biological and

 environmental bases of

 behavior to identify and

 implement interventions.

-Active Contributor: Engages key
+Active Contributor: •

-Uses formal and stakeholders to gather
+Uses formal and Engages key

-informal assessment informal assessment
+informal assessment stakeholders to gather informal assessment data

-data to monitor data to inform
+data to monitor to inform intervention

-student progress intervention design and
+student progress design and

 toward learning implementation.

 and/or behavioral Monitors intervention

 goals. progress for student

-response makes timely
+response and makes

-and appropriate
+timely and appropriate

 intervention

-ı
+modifications based on

+student performance.

+Independent Utilizes a multi-tiered

+Practitioner: system of support to

+Employ a continuum develop interventions of

+of interventions (e.g. increasing intensity to

+universal, targeted, foster academic or

+and intensive behavioral success.

+individual, group, Uses curriculum-based

+etc.) and educational assessments to design,

+services to create monitor and assess

+and maintain safe interventions for

+and supportive students from culturally

+environments for and linguistically diverse

+populations.